 It wasn’t until I had been collecting vintage cookbooks for awhile that I decided (read that “got the nerve”) to try a homemade donut recipe.
 The first time I dropped a donut in hot peanut oil I knew what the point was.
 It’s magic watching them cook and float to the top and it’s pure delight biting into one that’s only had seconds to cool down.

 Making donuts made me feel like part of a long line of home cooks that had made donuts over the decades, including Almanzo Wilder’s mama in Farmer Boy.
-Best of all I learned that fresh, homemade donuts are delicious whether they’re yeast donuts like these or cake donuts.

 Tips for Perfect Donuts